Prof Gareth Williams

 General Editor Tempus History of Wales (Stroud:Tempus) 2002-8

-I have a wide-ranging interest in the social creativity of the inarticulate, especially in collective cultural practices and beliefs in Wales and England post-1850, the notion of ‘traditional society’, and the impact of industrialisation.
+I have a wide-ranging interest in the social creativity of the inarticulate, especially in collective cultural practices and beliefs in Wales and England post-1850, and the impact of industrialisation.
 My specific research has focused on the social history of sport, especially rugby and boxing, and the Welsh choral tradition.

-On-going research: popular culture in Wales since 1800.
+On-going research: popular culture in Wales since 1850; the history of the Welsh male voice choir

 If you are a journalist on deadline and you need to speak with a member of university staff with a particular expertise please contact the Press Office on +44 (0)1443 483 362.